KorryKatti/strat_game/documentation.md

 # Strategy Game Map Generator & Resource System

 This C++ program generates, displays, and saves a 2D game map composed of distinct, named regions.
-If a map file already exists, it loads the map data and displays a catalog of available in-game units.
+It also manages player profiles, resource production, and a turn-based game system.

 ## How to Compile and Run